105 Alternatives to “Best Regards” for Your Email Sign-Off

 A good closing can capture your reader’s attention and make them feel good about sending you a timely response.
 Using a closing email phrase ensures that your message has a clear format, and it can set the tone for the conversation.

 Plus, it’s easy to set up email signatures using today’s most popular email platforms.
 According to a recent survey, 80% of respondents reported that they preferred using Gmail as their primary email provider.
 With Gmail, you can set up business email signatures that include a valediction at the end of each email.
-(And you can use Wisestamp to make your Gmail sign-off even more impactful.)
+You can also use Wisestamp as your email signature management tool to make your Gmail sign-off even more impactful.

 There are many ways to sign off on an email, but there are a couple of phrases to say goodbye that are most popular.